 - National Geographic for Kids has a few posts on hibernating animals.

-- Erin from Royal Baloo has a wonderful Arctic Animal Packet for download
+- Erin from Royal Baloo has an excellent Arctic Animal Packet for download.

 - Cerys at Rainy Day Mum has a fun Hedgehog & Hibernation Craft